AdobeDocs/dynamic-media-classic.en/help/using/navigation-basics.md

 * **[!UICONTROL Select Company]** - Choose the company you want to access from the menu.
 This button is not available if you are working with one company.

 * **[!UICONTROL Upload]** - Opens the Upload screen so you can upload files from your computer or network to Adobe Dynamic Media Classic.
-You can upload files from your desktop or via FTP.
+You can upload files from your desktop or by way of FTP.
 See [Upload files](/help/using/uploading-files.md).

 * **[!UICONTROL Build]** - Choose a Build task from the menu.
 The Build panel opens so you can create an asset type.